Lotte Chemical Pakistan Limited (LOTCHEM): Earnings Steady, Dividend expected at PKR 1/Share - By IIS Research

 Ismail Iqbal Securities

-• Engro Fertilizers Limited held its corporate briefing today to discuss the financial results of CY24 and future outlook of the company.
-Key highlights of the briefing are follows.
+• Fauji Fertilizer Limited (FFC) held its corporate briefing today to discuss the financial results of 1QCY25 and future outlook of the company.
+Key highlights of the briefing are follows:

 Current: